HVR88/MBMS_PLUS/README.md

 - Data providers with custom priorities (partial)

 Other features are currently in development or testing and will be added in upcoming versions.
 Update info & notification is displayed at the bottom of the Limbo WebUI.

-> [!TIP]
->
-> When deploying from a terminal, use _screen_ or _tmux_ so the compose process can continue running if your session drops (closing the window, computer goes to sleep, etc.)

 <p align="center">
   <img src="https://github.com/HVR88/Docs-Extras/blob/master/Limbo-open-1.9.227.png?raw=true" alt="Limbo" width="600" />